Lxder/learngit/readme.txt

-PHP is the best programming language in the world!
+JAVA is the best programming language in the world!
-PHP is the best programming language in the world!
+JAVA is the best programming language in the world!
 PHP is the best programming language in the world!
 PHP is the best programming language in the world!
 PHP is the best programming language in the world!